 After that, it’s time to scrub the faucets and sinks.
-Chlorine-free bleach and powdered cleaning solutions are among the best products you shouldn’t miss.
-As a great alternative, use lemon, salt, and ice cubes to lessen any unpleasant odors and other accumulated grime.
+Chlorine-free bleach and powdered cleaning solutions are among the best products you could use.
+If you want an eco-friendlier cleaning solution, use lemon, salt, and ice cubes to lessen any unpleasant odors and other accumulated grime.

-When you’re done with cabinets and countertops, the appliances should be your next task.
-For refrigerator, it’s important to empty and defrost it.
-As soon as you wipe the shelves, place a container of baking soda to get rid of the possible bad odors.
-Set the fridge on low setting and leave the door open to avoid mold growth.
+When you’re done with cabinets and countertops, the appliances are next on our checklist.
+For the refrigerator, it’s important to empty and defrost it.
+While defrosting it, place a large bowl to gather all the water.
+After defrosting it, you should start wipin the shelves, place a container with baking soda to get rid of possible bad odors.
+Set the fridge on a low setting and leave the door open to avoid mold growth.

-After that, it’s time to clean the stove.
-Start from removing the grills, drip pans, and grills.
-When scrubbing them, use soapy and warm water.
-For the oven itself, steel wool is a perfect cleaning material.
-When removing the grease, make sure to wear thick gloves and other protective gear to avoid respiratory and skin problems.
+After finishing with the refrigerator, it’s time to clean the stove.
+Start by removing the grills, drip pans.
+When scrubbing them, use warm water with a little bit of soap.
+To clean the oven racks, you can use steel wool to scrub the grease.
+Be sure to wear thick gloves and other protective gear to avoid respiratory and skin problems.

-In cleaning the dishwasher, use enough baking soda.
+In order to clean the dishwasher, you can use a mix of baking soda.
 Mix it with water, dampen a sponge, and wipe down the surfaces.
 Also, add a bleaching solution to kill the bacteria and make the areas fresh.
+Alternatively, you can buy a commercial dishwasher cleaning agent, I It can be found in most stores.

-For the microwave, a bowl of water with a mixture of lemon juice is advisable.
+Now getting to the microwave, a mix of water and lemon is more than enough.
+Put the bowl inside the microwave and heat the water for 1 minute.
 Then, clean it with a microfiber cloth or sponge to achieve spotless and long-lasting results.

-Since you’re done cleaning the kitchen, the bathroom will be your next task.
+Since you’re done cleaning the kitchen, the bathroom will be the next on the checklist.
 Every bathroom consists of different elements such as tiles, tub and shower, sinks, toilet, vents, floor, countertops, vanities, and medicine cabinets.
-Start from scrubbing the tiles and grout with the best solution.
+Start from scrubbing the tiles and grout with warm water.
+You can use a tile cleaning solution to remove stains and give the tile a shiny look.
 Then, clean the showerhead, shower enclosure, tub fixtures, tub, and shower rod.
 When it comes to the sink, pay extra attention to the chromed surfaces, faucets, and handles.
-Make sure to use a brush to get the stains and mold out of nooks and crannies.
+Make sure to use a toothbrush to get the stains and mold out of nooks and crannies.

 In cleaning medicine cabinets, vanities and countertops, don’t forget to remove unnecessary items.
 From there, use a wet sponge to wipe down the counters and mirrors.